tnkerer/eggnator/README.md

 You can add whatever metadata you'd like, but "name", "hash" and "image" have to be there if you want your ERC721 token to be displayed correctly on [OpenSea](https://opensea.io/) or any other marketplaces.

-Lets try to upload the metadata by using:
+Upload the metadata by using:

 ```jsx
 node uploadMetadata.js